chaudron/ovs_perf/README.md

 ```

-For our performance test we would like to use the 10GbE interface _em1_.
+For our performance test, we would like to use the 10GbE interface _em1_.
 You
-could use the _dpdk-devbind_ utility to bind the interface to DPDK, however this
+could use the _dpdk-devbind_ utility to bind the interface to DPDK, however,
-configuration will not survive a reboot.
+this configuration will not survive a reboot.
 The preferred solution is to use
 _driverctl_:

 ```